 The increasing adoption of electronic health records (EHRs) and digital health solutions is driving the market

-The increasing adoption of electronic health records (EHRs) and a wide array of other digital health solutions is a primary driver for the healthcare integration market.
+The increasing adoption of electronic health records (EHRs) and a wide array of other digital health solutions is a primary driver for the healthcare IT integration market.
 As healthcare providers and payers increasingly rely on diverse digital tools for patient care, administrative tasks, and data analytics, the need for these disparate systems to communicate seamlessly becomes paramount.

 Effective integration ensures that critical patient information flows accurately and efficiently across different platforms, improving care coordination, reducing errors, and enhancing overall operational efficiency.
 Without robust integration, the full benefits of digital health investments cannot be realized, making it a foundational requirement for modern healthcare IT ecosystems.